Home

 THE XANAS

-The Xanas are water nymphs in mythology from Asturia, a principality on the northern coast of Spain.
-Asturia is an interesting and often overlooked place.
-It was never conquered by the Muslims like the rest of Spain but remained a Christian enclave.
+The Xanas are water nymphs in mythology from Asturia.
+Asturia is an interesting and often overlooked place, a principality on the northern coast of Spain it was never conquered by the Muslims, like the rest of Spain, but remained a Christian enclave.

 Xana is pronounced HA-na – the x is like the x in the Spanish pronounciation of Mexico.